 I still love your music although the nostalgia really got to me.
 Loved reading about your lives and your accomplishments.
 Thanks to Karl Garvin for making sure I arrived home safe and sound.
 I am glad I got to meet you.

 Regards, Roz Hetland

 Bobbie Ann Mason Collection - portions lent to the Kentucky Library & Museum for preparation of exhibit, all materials have been returned to her.

-College Heights Herald
+College Heights Herald - search by date

 "Four Western Musicians Hit National Spotlight," June 27, 1952